golanlevin/ExperimentalCapture/docs/object-references.md

 # 'Object' References

-In this lecture, in laying the groundwork for your *[Object](assignment1-object.md)* ("still life") assignment, I present a series of works for your contemplation.
+In this lecture, in laying the groundwork for an *[Object](assignment1-object.md)* ("still life") assignment, I present a series of works for your contemplation.
 The projects shown here consider a (by no means comprehensive) variety of ways in which the capture and display of objects has been treated in interactive and computational new media.

 ## A Refresher On Still Life